20goto10/govee-lan-server/README.md

 Node.js web server for controlling Govee lighting devices via their local LAN API

 # What it does
 Govee-lan-server is a lightweight web server that can handle a few simple actions for controlling one or more Govee lights.
-This uses their new local LAN API, via the govee-lan-control library.
+This uses their new local LAN API, via the [Govee-lan-control](https://github.com/Joery-M/Govee-LAN-Control) Node library.
 It does NOT use Govee's remote API or BLE; it must run within the device's LAN.

-All of this could be done in standalone scripts (per the examples in govee-lan-control's documentation), but I wanted an always-on event listener to reduce latency caused by the startup "discovery" phase.
+All of this could be done in standalone scripts (per the examples in [Govee-lan-control](https://github.com/Joery-M/Govee-LAN-Control)'s documentation), but I wanted an always-on event listener to reduce latency caused by the startup "discovery" phase.
 Using a web server is the easiest way to make it reachable from the separate system that will be controlling it (a rooted Philips Hue hub).
-I use a Philips Hue dimmer switch control my Govee lights, using a Python script I wrote that runs on a rooted Hue: [hue-jazz][https://github.com/20goto10/hue-jazz/].
+I use a Philips Hue dimmer switch control my Govee lights, using a Python script I wrote that runs on a rooted Hue: [hue-jazz](https://github.com/20goto10/hue-jazz/).
 You could also issue the same requests from other home automation software.

 I will likely abandon this project as soon as there is a good OpenHAB binding for these kinds of light strips.